TomasHubelbauer/workers-cron/README.md

   - The cost of running a worker as a cron is negligible
   - The strain on the Workers infrastructure by doing this is negligible

+This worker is used to test which delays work and which don't:

 ```javascript
 addEventListener('fetch', event => event.respondWith(handleRequest(event)));